Daz 3D: Daz Studio

-Daz Studio is a free software application developed by Daz 3D to allow users to create 3D scenes and rendering applications that are used to produce images and video.
+Daz Studio is a freeware application developed by Daz 3D to allow users to create 3D scenes and rendering applications that are used to produce images and video.
 Daz Studio also supports importing and exporting various file formats of 3D objects and animations to use with other 3D content within Daz Studio, as well as to get content out of Daz Studio for use in other 3D applications.